FAQ

 How do I find out why my process is paused?
 NADOVO shows you the next step directly in the process overview:

-• "Create new version" — when the AI system has been replaced by a new version
+- "Create new version" — the AI system has been superseded by a new version

 What happens to my assessment when the process is changed?